mizzleinetimi/jacker/PRIVACY.md

 - **File System Encryption**: iOS encrypts all app data at rest
 - **No Cloud Sync**: Data never leaves your device
 - **No Authentication**: No accounts, passwords, or login credentials required

-### Model Integrity

-AI models are downloaded over HTTPS and verified by iOS before use.

 ---